Armed Forces Day: Pakistan

 In Pakistan, the Federal Army, Navy and Air Force celebrate Defence Day (6 September), the Navy Day/Victory Day (8 September) and the Air Force Day (7 September) respectively.
 Usually the ceremony takes place on the Resolution or Pakistan Day (23 March) when all three services display their full colours and guards of honour, as well as on Independence Day (14 August).

 Philippines

 Armed Forces Day (Filipino: Araw ng Hukbong Sandatahang Lakas, Spanish: Dia de las Fuerzas Armadas de Filipinas) is observed on 21 December, the anniversary of the official founding of the Armed Forces of the Philippines in 1935 in accordance with CA No. 1 (National Defense Act of 1935).

 Taiwan / Republic of China (ROC)

 The Armed Forces Day (軍人節) is celebrated in the Republic of China on the island of Taiwan on 3 September, on the same day as their Victory over Japan Day (1945).
 Pursuant to Article 5 of the Order to Implement Commemoration Days and Holidays (紀念日及節日實施辦法), the Ministry of National Defense (國防部) determines how to allow a day off for the military personnel.

-This is not a public holiday in the Republic of China, but relevant institutions, groups, and schools may hold celebrating activities.
+Since 2016, following the Tsai Ing-wen government's removal of seven public holidays, this is no longer a public holiday in the Republic of China.
+However, relevant institutions, groups, and schools may still hold celebrating activities.